 How To Clean Registry Using Registry Cleaner

-Registry Cleaner has an absolutely uncomplicated structure and can be used with ease.
-It has four tabs on the top namely, Scan, Undo Changes, Settings, and Schedule, and they have different functionalities.
+Registry Cleaner has an uncomplicated structure and can be used with ease.
+It has four tabs on the top, Scan, Undo Changes, Settings, and Schedule, and they have different functionalities.

 Under the “Scan” tab, the scanning operation is performed.
-Thereafter, the scan results are shown and in the end, the detected errors are cleaned.
+After that, the scan results are shown, and the detected errors are cleaned in the end.

 The left panel of the module explains the cleaning process in 5 easy steps: